 Stripe Managed Risk

-Let Stripe protect your platform from losses due to negative balances on your connected accounts.
+Let Stripe protect your platform from losses that result from negative balances on your connected accounts.

-When Stripe manages risk, we monitor risk signals on connected accounts, apply risk interventions on connected accounts in response to observed signals, and seek to recover negative balances from your connected accounts.
+When Stripe manages risk for connected accounts, we monitor risk signals, apply risk interventions in response to observed signals, and seek to recover negative balances.
 You aren’t liable for unrecoverable negative balances on your connected accounts.

 Components of Stripe Managed Risk

-When you onboard new connected accounts to your platform, Stripe conducts a number of upfront risk-based onboarding checks.
-These checks are for adherence to our compliance and regulatory standards as well as for identifying fraud and credit risk signals.
+When you onboard new connected accounts to your platform, Stripe conducts a number of up-front risk-based onboarding checks.
+These checks verify adherence to our compliance and regulatory standards and help identify fraud and credit risk signals.

 You can implement additional onboarding verifications to meet relevant regulations for products or services offered by your platform or connected accounts.

 Stripe performs ongoing monitoring of risk signals (KYC, transaction data, and so on) to identify connected accounts that might pose credit or fraud risks.
-We use automated processes, such as machine learning models, and Stripe risk team manual reviews.
+We use automated processes, such as machine learning models and Stripe risk team manual reviews.
 Stripe automates interventions against risky businesses to reduce fraud and risk of loss.
-For example, Stripe’s processes might flag a risky connected account in response to a number of signals such as elevated losses, spikes in chargeback rates, or refunds.
+For example, Stripe processes might flag a risky connected account in response to a number of signals such as elevated losses, spikes in chargeback rates, or refunds.
 In response, Stripe might take targeted action on that account using any of a large number of interventions to reduce risk exposure.
-Some of Stripe’s key risk interventions include:
+Some of the Stripe key risk interventions include:

 - Changes to capabilities: In response to risk signals, Stripe might slow or pause payouts, or pause a connected account’s ability to process charges.